drewletcher/html-data-parser/README.md

 ### FormatCSV and FormatJSON

-The `hdpdataparser` CLI program uses the FormatCSV and FormatJSON transforms to covert Javascript Objects into strings that can be saved to a file.
+The `hdpdataparser` CLI program uses the FormatCSV and FormatJSON transforms to stringify Javascript objects that can be saved to a file.

 ```javascript
 import { HtmlDataReader, RowAsObjectTransform, FormatCSV } from "html-data-parser";